Orchestrating Predictive Maintenance: Building an MCP Agent with MATLAB and Python

-In this post, I’m turning a Gemini agent into an industrial health monitor.
-By nesting the agent in a sprites.dev sandbox, I’ve got it orchestrating a hand-off between MATLAB (for synthetic data generation) and Python (for health analysis) - all while keeping things efficient by passing file paths instead of bulky data chunks.
-If you've ever wondered how to make LLMs working with MATLAB, Python, Hadoop and Parquet this workflow is for you.
+In this post, I’m using a Gemini agent to build an industrial health monitor application.
+By nesting the agent in a sprites.dev sandbox, I’ve got it orchestrating a hand-off between MATLAB (that is used for synthetic data generation) and Python (used for Vibration Analysis and health assessment) - all while keeping things smooth with a Zero-Copy Data Handoff strategy.
+By passing file paths instead of bulky data chunks, I reduce token usage and latency.
+If you've ever wondered how to integrate LLMs with industrial engineering tools like MATLAB, Python, Hadoop, and Parquet, you may find this blog relevant.

 - My

-I had a simple MATLAB algorithm to generate synthetic data with random noise, which is then stored into a Parquet file in Hadoop HDFS storage.
+Here is my simple MATLAB algorithm to generate synthetic vibration data with random noise, which are then stored as Parquet files.

 % Construct synthetic vibration signature: